-Capital holdings (shares) in affiliated and associated companies are in Local GAAP stated at their equity value using the equity method.
+Capital holdings (shares) in the associated company European Assistance Holding is in Local GAAP stated at the equity value using the equity method.
 As a result, the shareholdings are shown in the balance sheet as the pro rata share of the companies' equity.